Marine Veterans and Mesothelioma

 • Legal Editor

 Eric P.W.
-Hall (Capt RIANG) is an attorney, a former Sergeant in the U.S. Marine Corps, and a legal advisor at the Mesothelioma Veterans Center.
-Today, Eric continues to serve as a Captain in the Rhode Island Air National Guard where he is Deputy Staff Judge Advocate, upholding his dedication to his country and fellow veterans.
-Eric considers it his duty to help his veteran family and strives to help them navigate the VA and receive the benefits they so bravely earned.
+Hall is a VA-accredited attorney, U.S. Marine Corps veteran, and a legal advisor at the Mesothelioma Veterans Center.
+He also served as a Judge Advocate General (JAG) in the U.S. Air Force Reserves.
+Eric considers it his duty to help his veteran family and strives to help them navigate the VA and receive the benefits they bravely earned.

 Christopher Dryfoos PhotoWritten by: